Brigham Young: LDS Church president

-Young is the longest-serving president of the LDS Church to date, having served for 29 years.
+Young served for 29 years as the LDS Church president and is the longest-serving in that role.

 Educational endeavors

-During time as prophet and governor, Young encouraged each bishop to establish a grade school for his congregation, which would be supported by volunteer work and tithing payments.
+During time as prophet and governor, Young encouraged bishops to establish grade schools for their congregations, which would be supported by volunteer work and tithing payments.
 Young viewed education as a process of learning how to make the Kingdom of God a reality on earth, and at the core of his "philosophy of education" was the belief that the church had within itself all that was necessary to save mankind materially, spiritually, and intellectually.

-On October 16, 1875, Young deeded buildings and land in Provo, Utah to a board of trustees for establishing an institution of learning, ostensibly as part of the University of Deseret.
+On October 16, 1875, Young deeded buildings and land in Provo, Utah, to a board of trustees for establishing an institution of learning, ostensibly as part of the University of Deseret.
 Young said, "I hope to see an Academy established in Provo ... at which the children of the Latter-day Saints can receive a good education unmixed with the pernicious atheistic influences that are found in so many of the higher schools of the country."
 The school broke off from the University of Deseret and became Brigham Young Academy in 1876 under the leadership of Karl G. Maeser, and was the precursor to Brigham Young University.

-Within the church, Young reorganized the Relief Society for women in 1867, and created organizations for young women in 1869 and young men in 1875.
-The Young Women organization was first called the Retrenchment Association, and was intended to promote the turning of young girls away from the costly and extravagant ways of the world.
-It later became known as the Young Ladies Mutual Improvement Association, and was a charter member of the National Council of Women and International Council of Women.
+Within the church, Young reorganized the Relief Society for women in 1867 and created organizations for young women in 1869 and young men in 1875.
+The Young Women organization was first called the Retrenchment Association and was intended to promote the turning of young girls away from the costly and extravagant ways of the world.
+It later became known as the Young Ladies Mutual Improvement Association and was a charter member of the National Council of Women and International Council of Women.

-Young also organized a committee to refine the Deseret alphabet—a phonetic alphabet which had been developed sometime between 1847 and 1854.
+Young also organized a committee to refine the Deseret alphabet—a phonetic alphabet that had been developed sometime between 1847 and 1854.
 At its prime, the alphabet was used in two Deseret News articles, two elementary readers, and in a translation of the Book of Mormon.
 By 1870, it had all but disappeared from use.

 Temple building

 Young was involved in temple building throughout his membership in the LDS Church, making it a priority during his time as church president.
 Under Smith's leadership, Young participated in the building of the Kirtland and Nauvoo temples.
 Just four days after arriving in the Salt Lake Valley, Young designated the location for the Salt Lake Temple; he presided over its groundbreaking years later on April 6, 1853.
 During his tenure, Young oversaw construction of the Salt Lake Tabernacle and announced plans to build the St. George (1871), Manti (1875), and Logan (1877) temples.
-He also provisioned the building of the Endowment House, a "temporary temple" which began to be used in 1855 to provide temple ordinances to church members while the Salt Lake Temple was under construction.
+He also provisioned the building of the Endowment House, a "temporary temple", which began to be used in 1855 to provide temple ordinances to church members while the Salt Lake Temple was under construction.